hbuivu/Inception/README.md

 # run the command
 CMD ["python", "./app.py"]
 ```

-## Deploying application
-### Docker push
-* publish image on a registry
-* docker push username/file
-* AWS Beanstalk is a PaaS that can help to scale, monitor, and update your app

 ## Multi-Container Environments
 * There is usually a database or storage associated with apps (see Redis and Memcached)